12 20 As A Fraction

 • Q: Are there any situations where it's better to use the unsimplified fraction?

 • A: Sometimes, using the unsimplified fraction might be more helpful in certain contexts to maintain the original relationship between the quantities being compared.
-However, generally, simplifying is preferred for ease of use.
+On the flip side, generally, simplifying is preferred for ease of use.

 • Q: How do I convert a mixed number into an improper fraction?